 The Eucharist, or Communion, is the act of offering, breaking bread, and sharing in Christ's life, death, and resurrection.
 It also reminds us that we are Christ's body in our world today.
 As Episcopalians, the Eucharist is the principal act of worship, in which we always have a full proclamation of the heart of the Gospel.
 Celebrating Eucharist is something we do together, so we all take part in the prayers.
 The Sanctus (holy, holy, holy) recalls the words of the prophet Isaiah, overwhelmed by the presence of God in the sanctuary, and these words were sung by the people as Jesus entered Jerusalem on Palm Sunday.
 The Sanctus reminds us that this is an offering of the whole creation, which joins in singing these praises.
-THE GREAT THANKSGIVING The Lord be with you.

-And also with you.

-Lift up your hearts.

-We lift them to the Lord.

-Let us give thanks to the Lord our God.

-It is right to give God thanks and praise.
+THE GREAT THANKSGIVING Celebrant All The Lord be And with you. with you. al so Celebrant All 0 Lift We lift the Lord. your hearts. them up to Celebrant . .
+0 give thanks Let us to the Lord our God. is right to give God thanks It and praise.
 It is right, and a good and joyful thing, always and everywhere to give thanks to you, Almighty God, Creator of heaven and earth; Because you gave Jesus Christ, your only Son, to be born for us; who, by the mighty power of the Holy Spirit, was made perfect Man of the flesh of the Virgin Mary his mother; so that we might be delivered from the bondage of sin, and receive power to become your children.
 Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name:

-SANCTUS